dom1torii/even-better-font-manager/README.md

 4. `cd` into the folder
 5. Build the binary: `go build ./cmd/ebfm/`

-### Planned features/improvements
+## Planned features/improvements
-- Rework how font collection is stored
+- Rework how font collection is stored.